IELTS Speaking Part 2 Tips: Brush Up Your English Skills

 Your performance will be evaluated based on lexical resources, fluency and coherence, pronunciation, and grammatical accuracy and range.

-These four components help you score a good band in IELTS Speaking Task 2.
+These four components help you score a good band in IELTS Speaking Part 2.

-Here are some IELTS Speaking tips for Task 2-
+Here are some IELTS Speaking tips for Part 2-

 - Take notes before speaking